 Discussions

-Here are some tips and solutions from other bread machine users: Why does the dough in my bread machine collapse just after cooking starts? – Cooking Stackexchange
+Here are some tips and solutions from other bread machine users: Why does the dough in my bread machine collapse just after cooking starts? – Cooking StackExchange

 Texture Problems

-6. Bread Has Gummy And Sticky Texture
+6. Bread Has a Gummy And Sticky Texture

 Cutting into a seemingly perfect loaf only to be left with a sticky, gummy mess inside makes for quite an unfortunate find.
 Doughy bread is caused by underbaking, which is a common issue.